 On the first point, it was thought that train fares of sinkansen would not be affected by developments in the airline industry at all.
 If any, fares of the fastest trains were decreasing.
 However, in October 2003, shinkansen train fares were essentially raised by making expensive fastest train services more frequent.
-One may wonder whether the shinkansen fare raise was possible if airlines were competing.
-An assumption may not be completely obvious.
-Second, change in shuttle airfares has not occurred yet.
-The assumption is not put to the test.
+One may wonder whether the shinkansen fare hike was possible if airlines were fiercely competing.
+An answer to the counterfactual question may not be completely obvious.
+Second, changes in shuttle airfares have not occurred yet.
 Third, tacit collusion because of friendly relationship in the particular segment is a worry, and this should be monitored carefully in the future.